Which travel vaccines are an NHS provision and which are private?

 There has been much confusion about this over many years with a number of surgeries doing different things and no one correcting those who are in the wrong (in the main).
 There is some information written about the topic on page 16 of the RCN Competencies document.

 In November 2022 the BMA updated the Focus on Travel Immunisation page that has been available for a long period of time, and also renamed it Travel medication and vaccinations.
 This page seems more ‘simplified’ and there is far less detail about the various private travel vaccines that can be charged for.
 The wording explains ‘the contractor may demand or accept a fee or other remuneration…. for treatment consisting of an immunisation for which no remuneration is payable by the CCG and which is requested in connection with travel abroad’.
 Previously there was a document from 2012 which had the latest guidance on this topic from the General Practitioners Committee: Focus on travel immunisations, Guidance for GPs.
-This PDF document is still accessible here.
-The one vaccine given sometimes for travel and has always provided debate as to whether it is given as NHS or private for travel is hepatitis B. The detail for this remains on the BMA page Hepatitis B vaccinations, under the travel section and see below for more detail.
+This PDF document was accessible until earlier this year, but has now been removed.
+However a search online in relation to the document flags up a number of older publications which were possibly relevant to this – one from a Community Interest Company called PrescQIPP from 2018 and was very comprehensive, is found here.

-To summarise the charges
+To summarise the charges for travel

 Travel vaccines that must always be given as part of NHS provision through GMS services are: